flexion/Planet-Express/README.md

 Navigate your Rackspace account from the command line, or from Python code.

-Easily generate:
+Easily generate JSON Lists of...

-  - JSON Lists of IP addresses
+ - IP addresses
+ - servers
+ - images
+ - image members

+And do stuff!...

+ - add members to images

 *Bad news everyone.
 Only the second generation API is supported.*